AidySun/MySQL/README.md

     * disconnect termly
     * `mysql_reset_connect` (after v5.7) will reset to status as just connected.
 No reconnection and authentication needed.
 * Cache  -  Analyzer
-  * Cache may not effective enouth.
+  * Cache may not effective enough.
 Any update to a table would invalid all its cache.
   * set cache manually
     ```SQL
     # set query_cache_type = DEMAND